serge-medvedev/tonos-client-clojure/README.md

 ## Features

-At its heart this bindings library utilizes JNA and Clojure's async channels to harness the power of the TON OS SDK's Core Client Library.
+At its heart this bindings library utilizes JNA and Clojure's async channels to harness the power of the EVER OS SDK's Core Client Library.
 The whole asynchronisity is abstracted away from the user via such a powerful construct of Clojure as __lazy sequences__, which leads to uniformity and consistency of user experience, being the main focus since the bindings code itself is completely auto-generated.

 Let's see how it looks like.